tos-network/emo/docs/datastores.md

 * `walMinSyncSeconds`: int: Sets the minimum duration between syncs of the WAL. (default: 0)

 > [!TIP]
 > Start using pebble with only default values and configure tuning items are needed for your needs.
-For a more complete description of these values, see: `https://pkg.go.dev/github.com/cockroachdb/pebble@vA.B.C#Options` (where `A.B.C` is pebble version from Kubo's `go.mod`).
+For a more complete description of these values, see: `https://pkg.go.dev/github.com/cockroachdb/pebble@vA.B.C#Options` (where `A.B.C` is pebble version from Emo's `go.mod`).

 ## badgerds